 Your bedroom is a safe haven.
 In order to keep air quality at its best and your sleep undisturbed, watch out for these potential sources of pollution.

-- Dry Cleaning – sitting in the back of your closet untouched can actually produce gases and pollutants.
-Most dry cleaners rely on chemicals for that pristine starch press, which then remains on the clothes afterwards.
+- Dry cleaning sitting in the back of your closet untouched can emit gases and pollutants.
+Most dry cleaners rely on chemicals for that pristine starch press, which then remains on the clothes afterward.
 Make sure to air out your clothes before contaminating your closet space and bedroom air.

 Garage, Shed or Storage Area

-- Pesticides or Fertilizers – are explicit chemicals.
+- Pesticides and fertilizers are explicit chemicals.
 While they serve a purpose, it’s important to remember they are serious chemicals and to treat them accordingly.
 Pesticide pollution is a frequent problem, particularly if they are not used carefully indoors.

-- Cleaning Products (Again) – can easily become a source of indoor air pollution.
-Wherever you keep the more serious cleaning supplies (like bleach, detergents and upholstery cleaners) make sure they are stored safely.
+- Cleaning products (again) easily become a source of indoor air pollution.
+Wherever you keep the more serious cleaning supplies, like bleach and detergents, make sure they are stored safely.

 The Importance of Source Control

 Indoor air pollutants present many serious health and home quality threats.
 Having an awareness of the more common indoor air pollutants and likely sources in your home is a helpful first step.
 Knowledge of where, what and how these prevalent indoor air pollutants spread and worsen your home’s air quality will make you a more vigilant homeowner.
 Curious about indoor air quality upgrades in addition to source control?
-Reach out to us with your questions today, we’d be happy to help!
+Reach out to us with your questions today, as the homeowner’s advocate, we’re happy to help!